fregante/chrome-webstore-upload-cli/readme.md

-    --client-id         OAuth2 Client ID (environment variable CLIENT_ID) --client-secret     OAuth2 Client Secret (environment variable CLIENT_SECRET) --refresh-token     OAuth2 Refresh Token (environment variable REFRESH_TOKEN) --auto-publish      Can be used with the "upload" command --trusted-testers   Can be used with the "publish" command
+    --client-id         OAuth2 Client ID (environment variable CLIENT_ID) --client-secret     OAuth2 Client Secret (environment variable CLIENT_SECRET) --refresh-token     OAuth2 Refresh Token (environment variable REFRESH_TOKEN) --auto-publish      Can be used with the "upload" command (deprecated, use `chrome-webstore-upload` without a command instead)
+    --trusted-testers   Can be used with the "publish" command

   Examples